Harley Rogers

 He began his career in health by studying Health Sciences and then transitioned into strategy and project roles.
 Harley’s transition into large-scale health project leadership is supported by his experience and expertise as a qualified carpenter and construction manager.

-Currently, Harley works as the Director of Commissioning – Primary and Community at Te Aka Whai Ora|Māori Health Authority.
-In this role, he leads the commissioning of Hauora Māori Primary and Community Care Services, which involves planning, funding, national procurement, contracting, relationship maintenance, provider support and advocacy.
+Previously, Harley held the role of Director of Commissioning – Primary and Community at Te Aka Whai Ora | Māori Health Authority.
+In this position, he led the commissioning of Hauora Māori Primary and Community Care Services, encompassing planning, funding, national procurement, contracting, relationship management, provider support, and advocacy.

 He supports the broader organisational focus on leading and monitoring transformational change for the hauora and wellbeing needs of whānau Māori.
 Before that, he was the programme lead for Nōku te Ao, Like Minds programme.
 A nationwide programme to end prejudice and discrimination against people with experience of mental distress.